-The Intermodal Transit Center will combine three modes of public transportation (train, ferry, and bus) in one convenient Waterfront location (along Bayfront Boulevard near Refugio Creek).
+The Intermodal Transit Center will combine several modes of public transportation (train and bus, with a possible ferry link in the future) in one convenient Waterfront location (along Bayfront Boulevard near Refugio Creek).
 Design of the train infrastructure improvements – track alignment, signals, pedestrian walkway, center-boarding platform and station structure–is nearly complete.

-The City is working with a Project Team made up of stakeholders involved in the project including HDR, architect, engineers, developer and transit operators.
+The City is working with a Project Team made up of stakeholders involved in the project including HDR and BKF, architects, engineers, developer and transit operators.
 The Team meetings are ongoing, and provide valuable and necessary feedback.

 The cost of the Intermodal Transit Center and all related infrastructure improvements is estimated at $81M.
 This transit-oriented development will be the largest in California!

 As of this May 2015 update, the first phase, the $11.3M Bay Trail, is under construction and 65% completed.
 This phase is clearing the way for 3,000 feet of new passenger station track north of the future station by installing 2 tiered, parallel retaining walls.
 3,000 feet of new multi-purpose Bay Trail is being installed in the benched area created between the 2 retaining walls and when completed will provide panoramic views of the Bay.
 This phase is scheduled to be substantially completed by the summer of 2015.